 - Nausea after eating

 - Hoarseness or changes in the voice

-The main cause of GERD is the chronic failure of the lower esophageal sphincter (LES) to close after a person has eaten.
-When this ring of muscle fibers doesn’t close correctly, the food can leak back into the esophagus along with stomach acid or bile (otherwise known as acid reflux).
-GERD occurs when someone’s LES continues to fail in preventing acid reflux from occurring and it becomes a chronic problem.
-Symptoms like sore throat and difficulty swallowing can occur as a result of the continual irritation of the esophagus by stomach acid.
+The main cause of GERD is the malfunction of the lower esophageal sphincter (LES) to close after a person has eaten.
+The LES is a ring of muscle fibers around the top of the stomach, which opens to allow food to be swallowed, and should close after swallowing to prevent backflow.
+If this sphincter doesn’t close correctly, food can leak back into the esophagus along with stomach acid or bile.
+GERD occurs when someone’s LES continues to fail in preventing acid reflux from occurring, thus making it a chronic condition.

-There are several key risk factors which increase the chances of an individual having GERD.
-Those risk factors include:
+There are several key risk factors which increase the chances of an individual having GERD, including:

 - Zollinger-Ellison syndrome